neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/react-basics.md

 A [bundler](https://webpack.js.org/) is a tool that combines all the files of our codebase into one file, that we can include in our HTML.
 The bundler also takes care of running the transpiler when needed.

 The bundler creates a development server when we run `npm run start` locally.
-CodeSandbox does this for us automatically.

 > 💡 You might notice that in the challenges we are using an `import` statement to import `.css` files into our JavaScript files.
 This is not a standard JavaScript feature, but it is supported by the bundler.
 A css import statement is transformed into a `<link>` element in the HTML automatically.
 >